mshumko/mshumko.github.io/_pages/about.md

   - /about.html
 ---

-I've just earned my PhD in physics from Montana State University (MSU) in Bozeman, Montana.
-I am currently working with Dr. John Sample to study energetic particle precipitation into Earth's atmosphere.
-The central focus of my research is a type of particle precipitation into the atmopshere called microbursts, a sub-second intense impulse of electrons obseved in low Earth orbit, upper atmosphere, and recently inside the radiation belts.
-Microbursts have been estimated to deplete the outer radiation belt electrons as quickly as a few hours, and may affect atmospheric chemistry.
+I recently earned my physics PhD from Montana State University (MSU) in Bozeman, Montana working with Dr. John Sample.
+Broadly, I study energetic particle precipitation into Earth's atmosphere.
+My PhD research focused on a type of particle precipitation into the atmopshere called microbursts, a sub-second intense impulse of electrons obseved in low Earth orbit, upper atmosphere, and recently inside the radiation belts.
+Microbursts have been estimated to deplete the outer radiation belt electrons as quickly as a few hours and may affect atmospheric chemistry.
 My work on microbursts is highlighted in the [Publications](/publications/) section.

 I am immersed in studying in-situ energetic particle data taken by the FIREBIRD-II CubeSats, and data from various other missions such as NASA's Van Allen Probes and AeroCube-6 missions.
-I mostly do data analysis, and modeling to link observations to our best guess at reality.
+I spend my time doing data analysis, and modeling to link observations to our best guess at reality.
 More specifics describing my current work and work-related interests are in the [Research](/research/) section.

 ## Running